OSVVM/OSVVM-Scripts/README.rst

 In OSVVM scripting, calling library activates the library.
 An analyze or simulate that follows library uses the specified library.
 This is consistent with VHDL’s sense of the "working library".

+Note that there are no paths to the files.
+For OSVVM commands that use paths, the path is always relative to the directory the script is located in unless an absolute path is specified.

 The above script is in the file, testbench_MultipleMemory.pro.
 It can be run by specifying: